National Anti-Corruption Commission General Scheme

 How we assess your application

-We assess applications according to both:
+We assess applications according to the:

-The decision maker may approve legal financial assistance if they are satisfied that either:
+The decision-maker may approve legal financial assistance if they are satisfied that either:

 - refusing the application would cause you serious financial difficulty